The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 3. Trafford Centre, Trafford, Greater Manchester:

-The Intu Trafford Centre, decorated with asymmetric patterns and soft colors, is the largest retail mall in the northern part of the United Kingdom.
+The Intu Trafford Centre, decorated with asymmetric patterns and soft colours, is the largest retail mall in the northern part of the United Kingdom.

-The shopping center, created by the well-known Peel company, is styled after the elegant design of a steamship and bears an eerie similarity to the Manchester Ship Canal.
-Many of your favorite retailers, from Adidas to Zara, are conveniently located here.
+The shopping centre, created by the well-known Peel company, is styled after the elegant design of a steamship and bears an eerie similarity to the Manchester Ship Canal.
+Many of your favourite retailers, from Adidas to Zara, are conveniently located here.

 The Intu Trafford Centre boasts the busiest movie theatre in the United Kingdom and the largest food court in Europe, bringing in a massive crowd weekly.

-One of the best shopping centers in the UK welcomes you to enjoy the best UK shopping with 11,500 parking spaces.
+One of the best shopping centres in the UK welcomes you to enjoy the best UK shopping with 11,500 parking spaces.

 4. Westfield Stratford City, Stratford, London: